wetkeyboard/rust-examples/README.md

 # Design patterns
 - [Factory Pattern](./design-patterns/factory-pattern/): Shows how to use factory design pattern in Rust.
 - [Abstract Factory Pattern](./design-patterns/abstract-factory-pattern/): Shows how to use abstract factory design pattern in Rust.
+- [Command Pattern](./design-patterns/command-pattern/): Shows how to use factory command pattern in Rust.
+It demonstartes it by a simple implementation of Mars Rover kata.

 # Data structures
 - [Heap](./data-structures/heap): Basic implementation of heap.